roo-rb/roo/.github/issue_template.md

 ### Steps to reproduce

-1. Create a gist for this issue (Sample gist: https://gist.github.com/stevendaniels/98a05849036e99bb8b3c)
+1. Create an executable test case for this issue ([sample test case](https://gist.github.com/tgturner/e4b7f491639b8a6dd883fe2ace408652))

-Here are some instructions for creating such a gist.

-1. Create a gist (https://gist.github.com) with code that creates the error.
+2. You can share your executable test case as a [gist](https://gist.github.com), or simply paste the content into the issue description.
+  - You can execute the test case by running `ruby the_file.rb` in your terminal.
+If all goes well, you should see your test case failing.
-2. Clone the gist repo locally, add a stripped down version of the offending spreadsheet to the gist repo, and push the gist's changes master.
+3. Please provide a stripped down version of the offending spreadsheet.
-3. Paste the gist url here.

-### Expected behavior
-Tell us what should happen

-### Actual behavior
+### Issue
-Tell us what happens instead
+Describe the issue

 ### System configuration
 **Roo version**: